The Reasons that Beef Jerky is So Expensive

 Making Beef Jerky is Labor Intensive.

 Most small batch, minimally processed jerky is incredibly labor intensive to make.
 And the cost of labor keeps rising.
 In California, the minimum wage has increased two years in a row with more increases coming.
 It takes a lot of highly-trained people to make even one batch of finished jerky.
+Making really good beef jerky is an art.

 Ingredients for jerky marinades come from all over the world.
 There are no short cuts for quality ingredients and over the years as the desire for complex flavor infusion becomes more desirable, the costs for ingredients keeps rising.